AndreTeixeira1998/overleafwiki/Server-Pro:-Setting-up-templates.md

-A single ShareLaTeX user is responsible to publishing templates which are visable of /templates.
+A single ShareLaTeX user is responsible to publishing the curated list templates which are visable of /templates.
 To set this use the env var `SHARELATEX_TEMPLATES_USER_ID`

 `--env SHARELATEX_TEMPLATES_USER_ID=56a8865231faeb5f07d69959`